byuflowlab/VSPGeom.jl/docs/src/tutorial.md

 4. Point
 Plate representations are typically used for aerodynamic solvers like a Vortex lattice solver; while stick representations are common in beam element-based structural solvers.
 ![DegenGeom](degengeom.png)
 Image from McDonald, R. A., & Gloudemans, J. R. (2022).
 Open Vehicle Sketch Pad: An Open Source Parametric Geometry and Analysis Tool for Conceptual Aircraft Design.
 In AIAA SCITECH 2022 Forum.
-AIAA SCITECH 2022 Forum.
-American Institute of Aeronautics and Astronautics.

 ## Tutorial
 Use the `readDegenGeom` function to import geometry into a [`VSPComponent`](@ref) object from the DegenGeom CSV file.
 Variables, like coordinates `x, y, z`, of each degenGeom are available as fields inside the VSPComponent.